Disney’s Coronado Springs Resort Review

 - Gran Destino Tower

 Each village has its pros and cons.
-For example, most of the Casitas buildings are considered preferred.
-Preferred rooms are an upgrade because they are the closest in proximity to El Centro.
+For example, most of the Casitas sections are considered preferred locations.
+Preferred rooms are an upgrade because they are the closest to El Centro.
+Additionally, the Casitas are nearest the convention center.
+Therefore, the crowd in this section might be more business-class guests mixed in with families.

 Lastly, the Cabanas sit directly between Gran Destino Tower and The Dig Site.
 This is my favorite village of the resort because of its location.
+However, it is the smallest village and probably the most plain.

 El Centro, the resort’s main lobby, is home to multiple dining locations, a gift shop, and a formal check-in area.
 A beautiful fountain sits right inside the entrance.

-All resort guests can visit the parks 30 minutes early with early entry.
-This means you can access the parks before any guests visiting from off-property.
+Since Coronado Springs is a Disney-owned and operated hotel, guests enjoy several benefits.
+One of those benefits is early theme park entry, which allows resort guests to visit the theme parks 30 minutes early each day.
+This means you can access the parks before any guests who are visiting from off-property.

 Early theme park entry applies to every park for every day of your vacation.
 Buses at the resort will begin running approximately one hour before the early theme park entry time begins.
+Coronado Springs guests will also have access to Disney’s bus service to and from the resorts to the parks and Disney Springs, so you won’t have to worry about driving anywhere during your vacation.

 - Preferred Room